BundelaMohit/habitraker/README.md

 This application requires a live web environment to securely handle user authentication and database connections.
 Opening the file locally (via file:///) will cause connection errors.

+Quick Start

+Clone this repository.

+Open the index.html file in your preferred browser.
+(Note: Data saving will not work until deployed to a server)

 Deploying to Netlify (Recommended)

 Save the latest code as a single file named index.html.